dnut/adblock-pure/README.markdown

 ## Installation

-AdBlock Pure is currently available in the Chrome Web Store: https://chrome.google.com/webstore/detail/adblock-pure/nljjbcdkobohpmklgnhjalfebmmdajca
+AdBlock Pure is available in the Chrome Web Store: https://chrome.google.com/webstore/detail/adblock-pure/nljjbcdkobohpmklgnhjalfebmmdajca

 If you would rather not use the Chrome Web Store, you may install it manually:
 1. Download the zip here